Kaskeeeee/graphxx/README.md

 The `include` directory contains the interfaces that the library exposes for use, while the implementation of most of them is in the `src` directory.
 The `test` directory includes all the tests that were used to consider the build accepted.
-The `examples` directory contains example of use and benchmarks that were evaluated on the datasets located in the `data` directory.
+The `benchmarks` directory contains the benchmarks that were evaluated on the datasets located in the `data` directory.
+The `examples` directory contains use case examples.

 The Graphxx library uses C++20 `concept` language feature which helps to define common interfaces that are used mostly to define generic algorithms on all types of graphs.